nathanielwarner/carletonian-wordpress/wp-content/plugins/custom-facebook-feed/README.txt

 For a full list of FAQs and help with troubleshooting please visit the **[FAQ & Troubleshooting](https://smashballoon.com/custom-facebook-feed/faq/)** section of the Smash Balloon website

-= How do I find the Page ID of my Facebook page? =

-If you have a Facebook **page** with a URL like this: `https://www.facebook.com/smashballoon` then the Page ID is just `smashballoon`.
-If your page URL is structured like this: `https://www.facebook.com/pages/smashballoon/123654123654123` then the Page ID is actually the number at the end, so in this case `123654123654123`.

-Due to [recent changes](https://smashballoon.com/facebook-api-changes-april-4-2018/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=id) to the Facebook API it is unfortunately no longer possible to display a feed from a Facebook Group.

-Copy and paste the ID into the [Pro demo](https://smashballoon.com/custom-facebook-feed/demo/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=demoid) to test it.

 = Are there any limitations on which Facebook page or Facebook group feeds I can display? =

 The Facebook feed you're trying to display has to be from a publicly accessible Facebook page or Facebook group.
 This means that you can't display the feed from your own personal Facebook profile.
 This is to do with Facebook's privacy policies.
 You can't display a non-public Facebook feed publicly.